Board of Trustees:

 Dominique Lallement, President

-Craig is a retired U.S. Foreign Service Officer who served in Mexico City, Tunis, Geneva, New York City (United Nations), Durban, South Africa, Nicosia, Paris (special assignment after retirement) and Istanbul in positions ranging from Political Officer and Public Affairs Officer to Consul General and Senior Advisor to the U.S. Ambassador to UNESCO.
+Craig works with the President on special projects.
+He is a retired U.S. Foreign Service Officer who served in Mexico City, Tunis, Geneva, New York City (United Nations), Durban, South Africa, Nicosia, Paris (special assignment after retirement) and Istanbul in positions ranging from Political Officer and Public Affairs Officer to Consul General and Senior Advisor to the U.S. Ambassador to UNESCO.
 Craig is an inveterate Francophile, particularly of its churches, monasteries, cathedrals, and…cuisine.
-Craig is spearheading AFC’s multi-media communications strategy.
 He lives in New York City and travels to France as often as he can.

 Anne Sullivan, Acting Treasurer